Posted in:

 Withdrawing money from your pension at 55

-As stated earlier, the answer to how much can I take from my pension at 55 is 25% of your pension savings without having to pay tax.
+As stated earlier, the answer to how much can I take from my pension at 55 is generally 25% of your pension savings without having to pay tax.
 Of course, you can take out more, but you will have to pay income tax on anything above 25% under the normal income tax band rates.

 You must contact your pension provider if you want to take advantage of the age 55 tax-free sum you are entitled to.
 They will send you the appropriate forms to complete.